 Although panel members are experts in their given fields, they are asked to be generalists when assessing proposals.
 This is due to the sheer number of research areas that are viewed by the Engineering prioritisation panel; the Manufacturing the Future and Energy themes send proposals to the Engineering panel as well.

-Panel members can be viewed as moderators who use the reviewer reports and PI response to produce a prioritised rank order list.
+Panel members can be viewed as moderators who use the reviewer reports and principal investigator response to produce a prioritised rank order list.
 By having an overview of all reviewer comments for a proposal, panel members are able to better evaluate whether the reviews are justified.
-Panel members do not re-review the proposals, but instead use the reviews and PI response as the basis of their discussion and ranking.
+Panel members do not re-review the proposals, but instead use the reviews and principal investigator response as the basis of their discussion and ranking.

 There are a number of lists at a standard prioritisation panel, and these are divided by scheme (for example, fellowship, standard mode, New Investigator Award) and theme (engineering, manufacturing the future).
 Each list is separate for ranking purposes, but lists are tensioned against one another to ensure that the quality level (the primary criterion) is comparable across all lists.